sleep training

 No!
 Remember?
 Newborns get the sleep conditioning :]

-Can you teach my baby to sleep through the night?
+Can your Newborn Care Specialists teach my newborn baby to sleep through the night?

 We can’t sleep train babies on a standard overnight shift.
 Our overnight team is comprised of Newborn Care Specialists and Postpartum Doulas.
 It is not within their scope of training to create and implement a sleep training plan.
 Additionally, “sleep training” is a 24/7 process and isn’t effective without involving naps and an overall plan.

-• We only do “sleep training” for babies over 5 months old.
+• We only do “sleep training” [breaking habits] for babies over 5 months old.

 • We take into account all of the things mentioned above [nutrition, environment, stimulation, schedule ++]